craigmayhew/golem-tasks/README.md

 1. Every subtask needs a directory within the "in" directory or they timeout.
 A useful command to do this: `mkdir subtask{0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20}`
 2. The total timeout needs to be atleast twice the timeout of a single subtask or Golem can't retry them.

+### Emscripten

+1. Error "Target feature 'atomics' used in" some_file.o is disallowed" means you need to add the flag "-s USE_PTHREADS=1"

 ## ToDo

 1. It would be nice to have a simple script that generates the task.json file, especially the subtasks.